Graphic Research

-The IIRVD investigates and develops vaccine strategies for infections with emerging viruses such as Ebola virus and coronavirus (SARS-CoV-2 and MERS) and other clinically relevant viruses (including HIV, HBV).
+The IIRVD investigates and develops vaccine strategies for infections with emerging viruses such as Ebola virus and coronaviruses (SARS-CoV-2 and MERS) and other clinically relevant viruses (including HIV, HBV).

-In several research projects, we analyse the immune responses elicited by vaccines.
-We specifically study the early immune events initiated by the innate arm of the immune system, as well as B and T cell responses.
-Further, we explore sex-specific differences in vaccine responses.
+In several research projects, we analyze the immune responses induced by vaccines.
+In particular, we are studying early immune events initiated by the innate arm of the immune system, as well as B- and T-cell responses.
+We are also investigating sex-specific differences in vaccine responses.

 Our research is mainly conducted at the Bernhard Nocht Institute for Tropical Medicine in the Department for Clinical Immunology of Infectious Diseases .